-For the 2016 survey, FCA of CT wrote to the 300 Connecticut funeral homes and cremation services requesting their current price lists.
-As in previous surveys, we then turned to volunteers to contact those funeral establishments that did not respond.
-The trustees decided to survey some counties in depth and to sample other areas.
+For the 2019 survey, FCA of CT wrote to the approximately 300 Connecticut funeral homes and cremation services requesting their current price lists.
+As in previous surveys, we then turned to volunteers to contact funeral establishments that did not respond.
 Members can get the full survey, a summary is available here.

 Those Obits: “Died” and “passed away” remain the most frequent obituary verbs, but a reader sent in a new one: “breathed her last”.
 We also saw some open-ended ‘in lieu of flowers’ requests to give to; “a charity of your choice”, “educate children”, “promote the arts” or “take a moment to enjoy the melody of songbirds”.
 One reader sent an obit of a young accident victim: “He had a big heart.
 He always lent a helping hand; even in death, he saved numerous lives by his wish to be an organ donor.”

 A Wedding: A recent NY Times story tells of the bride who was walked down the aisle by the recipient of her father’s heart donation; the bride said “My dad is here with us and this man is here with us also because of my father’s donation”.